Arrest of Yoon Suk Yeol: First arrest attempt

 At 9:54 am local time, Yonhap reported that prosecutors had broken through military service units blocking the residence, including the 55th Security Brigade of the Army Defense Command, which maintained the second line of defense.
 Regular soldiers from the Defense Command had also been deployed to impede the arrest warrant's execution.
 Multiple members of Yoon's legal team entered his residence, and mounted several legal challenges to the arrest warrant.
 They argued that the warrant could not be enforced at the presidential residence, citing laws protecting locations containing military secrets from searches without proper consent.
 The lawyers also questioned the CIO's authority to investigate "rebellion charges" and disputed police officers' legal right to assist in the detention operation.

-According to media reports, investigators faced a human wall of approximately 200 presidential personnel and experienced "various small and large scuffles" during their attempt to execute the arrest warrant.
+According to media reports, investigators faced a human wall of approximately 200 presidential personnel and experienced "various small and large scuffles" during their attempts to execute the arrest warrant.
 The CIO said investigators reached to within 200 meters of Yoon's residential quarters before they were blocked.
 After roughly six hours of confrontation at Yoon's residence, the CIO suspended their operations.
 Authorities stated afterwards "We determined that executing the detention warrant would be practically impossible due to the continued confrontation and suspended the execution out of concern for the safety of on-site personnel caused by the resistance."

 On 4 January, investigators asked acting president Choi Sang-mok to order the presidential security service to allow Yoon to be arrested.

 On 9 January, it was reported that the National Investigation Headquarters would assemble 1,000 officers in the next arrest attempt.